Additional Contact Information

 - Abigail Ruth Price: 鈥淚s 鈥榬eversed diglossia鈥 coming to Wales?
 Investigating the linguistic habits of adolescents in Wales and beyond.鈥 Fully funded studentship in bilingualism, 麻豆传媒高清版 Anniversary Scholarship.
 2013-2019.

 - Lissander Brasca: Classification of Romance linguistic varieties.
-Started in September 2013-2023 (P/T).
+2013-2023 (P/T).

 - Athanasia Papastergiou: the role of educational settings in bilingual acquisition.
 ESRC funded PhD.
 2014-2016 (co-supervisor).